xp44mm/Notebook/RxInAction/02 Hello Rx.md

 }
 ```

-It’s common to see classes that handle more than one event (or even many more), with each one in its own event handler, and you can start to lose sight of what’s related to what:
+It's common to see classes that handle more than one event (or even many more), with each one in its own event handler, and you can start to lose sight of what's related to what:

 ```C#
 class SomeClass